German SPD members vote to join Merkel despite misgivings

 SPD sources said Gabriel would be vice chancellor and economy minister.
 Wolfgang Schaeuble will remain finance minister but other key changes are expected.

-On Saturday speculation swept Berlin that Ursula von der Leyen, an ambitious potential heir to Merkel, would become defence minister or interior minister after serving previously as labour minister and family minister.
+On Saturday speculation swept Berlin that Ursula von der Leyen, an ambitious potential heir to Merkel, would become defense minister or interior minister after serving previously as labor minister and family minister.

 Despite her new government having a four-fifths majority in parliament, Merkel's third four-year term could be more difficult and more domestically focused than her first two terms that were heavily shaped by the global financial crisis and turmoil in the euro zone.